 It would not be until decades later that a set of twins from the study would finally be reunited.
 Remarkably, both reported sharing strikingly similar traits that could have only been passed down through genetic inheritance.
 Both recounted childhood habits of sucking the same finger, and both felt that they had the same basic personality.
 “Despite the difference in their environment, their pathology was fundamentally the same,” writes Wright.

-Dr. Scott Barry Kaufman, a cognitive psychologist and scientist at NYU, says that both genetics and environment need to be considered when trying to understand behavioral development.
+Dr. Scott Barry Kaufman, a cognitive psychologist and popular science writer, says that both genetics and environment need to be considered when trying to understand behavioral development.
 “There always is a dynamic interplay between our genes and our environment.
 Genes aren’t deterministic things; they are entirely there to help guide us to choice.
 If our genes didn’t influence us at all and we were completely at the whim of external forces, we would never make any of our own decisions, we would never have any of our own inclinations.”

 This idea is important when researchers look at whether certain disorders like alcoholism and mental illness are heritable, because both genetics and environment affect and alter the synaptic mapping and organization of the brain.
 Twin studies help decide the impact of predisposition and determinism.
 “Even if you have the genes that dispose you to being an alcoholic, but you never in your entire life encounter alcohol, you will not become an alcoholic,” says Kaufman.